Exercise 02 Gradient descent methods¶

 print(f"Final values are x_1={path[-1][0]:.3f}, x_2={path[-1][1]:.3f}")

-Task 3 - Steepest decent method with complete line search¶
+Task 3 - Steepest descent method with complete line search¶

 def complete_line_search(x_init, func, max_iter=10):